Former HP boss Whitman says 'not protecting herself' in Autonomy fraud allegation

 "We were not trashing someone's reputation," she said.
 "We were reporting the facts as we knew them and we had been defrauded by Autonomy."

-HP bought Autonomy for $11.1 billion in 2011 as the centrepiece of an unsuccessful pivot to software by Leo Apotheker.
+HP bought Autonomy for $11.1 billion in 2011 as the centerpiece of an unsuccessful pivot to software by Leo Apotheker.

 Little over a year later, his replacement Whitman wrote off $8.8 billion, $5 billion of which she put down to accounting improprieties, misrepresentation and disclosure failures.